matthewpalmer/Charter/Backend/README.md

 ### Getting it running

 The general idea behind the backend is this: import archival data from lists.swift.org into a MongoDB database.
-Then set up an mail listener that’ll listen for new emails from the mailing lists and add those to the database.
+Then set up a mail listener that’ll listen for new emails from the mailing lists and add those to the database.
 Then start up the web server (which at this stage is just a REST wrapper around MongoDB).

 Getting a Charter backend instance involves: